With your help, we can make this technology available across the UK. Here’s how genetic testing for cancer improves diagnosis and care.

 Genetic testing means once we understand how to better diagnose a patient’s cancer, we can develop more personalised and effective treatment plans for them.

-She’s already carried out a six-month study, which aimed to make genetic testing more accessible to patients.
-The results showed her ‘oncogenetic’ pathway was faster, and less expensive, than existing processes.
+A six-month study was carried out which aimed to make genetic testing more accessible to patients.
+The results showed that ‘oncogenetic’ pathway was faster, and less expensive, than existing processes.
 This new pathway will soon be rolled out to other hospitals.